01-edu/public/subjects/road_intersection/README.md

 - Each vehicle must have a fixed velocity.

 - A safety distance from other vehicles must be maintained.
-If one vehicle stops, the following vehicle must also stop before it gets to close to the stationary vehicle in front.
+If one vehicle stops, the following vehicle must also stop before it gets too close to the stationary vehicle in front.

 - Vehicles must stop if the traffic light is red and proceed otherwise.